What to Do When You Have a Crush on Someone at Work

 Not only is always being near each other at work feeding vibes (whether real or imagined), it's also a great way to become jealous when that person is suddenly not in the same room and has to interact with another coworker, because, well, you're at work.

 Also, just because you have a crush doesn't mean that it's reciprocated.
 According to CNBC, one-fifth of Americans report that they've experienced sexual harassment in the workplace.
 And while your advances may seem innocuous to you, the feeling may not be mutual.
 When it comes to a crush at work, assume the other person isn't interested.
-If they are, they'll give you signs like:

 Signs Your Work Crush Likes You Back